 Power resistors are designed to withstand and dissipate large amounts of power.
-In general they have a power rating of at least 5 Watt.
-They are made from materials with a high thermal conductivity, allowing efficient cooling.
-They are often designed to be coupled with heat sinks to be able to dissipate the high amount of power.
-Some might even need forced air or liquid cooling while under maximum load to efficiently remove the heat generated.
+The common trait of all power resistors is that they are built to dissipate as much power as possible, while keeping their size as small as possible.
+In general they have a power rating of at least 5 W. Power resistors are made from materials with a high thermal conductivity, allowing efficient cooling.
+They are also often designed to be coupled with heat sinks to be able to dissipate the high amounts of power.
+Some power resistors even require forced air or liquid cooling while under maximum load to efficiently remove the heat generated.

 A power resistor is a resistor designed and manufactured to dissipate large amounts of power in a compact physical package.

-Wirewound resistors are made by winding a metal wire around a solid form, often made of ceramic, fiberglass or plastic.
+Wirewound resistors are made by winding a metal wire around a solid form, often made of ceramic, fiberglass, or plastic.
 Metal caps are attached to the end of the winding and metallic leads are attached to the ends.
 The end product is often coated with a non-conductive paint or enamel to offer some protection from the environment.
 Wirewound resistors can be built to withstand high temperatures, sometimes up to 450 °C. These resistors are often built to tight tolerances thanks to the material used, an alloy of nickel and chrome called Nichrome.
-The body of the device is then coated with a non-conductive paint, enamel or plastic.
+The body of the device is then coated with a non-conductive paint, enamel, or plastic.

-Water resistors are consisted of tubes filled with a saline solution with an electrode at both ends.
+Water resistors consist of tubes filled with a saline solution with an electrode at both ends.
 The concentration of salt in the solution controls the resistance of the resistor.
 Water in the tube provides a large heat capacity which allows high power dissipation.
 Some high power water resistors use in pulsed modes utilize copper sulfate solutions instead of saline.

 Power resistors are used when there is a need to safely convert large amounts of energy into heat using electrical energy as a medium.
-They are used as controllable power dissipation devices, protective devices and devices that simulate real world loads.
+They are used as controllable power dissipation devices, protective devices, and devices that simulate real world loads.

 Load bank resistors are devices used to safely simulate a real-world load.
-They are used to load-test generators, turbines and battery UPS systems.
-Resistive load banks provide a known adjustable resistance value in a compact package as opposed to real loads which can be dispersed over a large area, random in value and are usually not exclusively resistive, but may have an inductive or capacitive component as well.
+They are used to load-test generators, turbines, and battery UPS systems.
+Resistive load banks provide a known adjustable resistance value in a compact package as opposed to real loads which can be dispersed over a large area, random in value, and are usually not exclusively resistive, but may have an inductive or capacitive component as well.
 AC load banks can withstand and dissipate as much as 6 megawatts of power, which is quite a lot, but such large load banks can be the size of a room, and they are equipped with active cooling to prevent thermal damage.